snarfed/beautifulsoup/README.txt

 (But the old code will still work.)

+Some of the generators used to yield None after they were done, and then stop.
+That was a bug.
+Now, the generators just stop.

+There are two new generators, .strings and .stripped_strings. .strings yields NavigableString objects, and .stripped_strings yields Python strings that have had whitespace stripped.

 == tag.string is recursive ==

 tag.string now operates recursively.
 If tag A contains a single tag B